TAIWANfest is a festival celebrating Taiwanese food, music and culture in downtown Vancouver on the Labour Day long weekend in September.

 - All Day – Traces of Blue: Weaving Cultural Diversity (Granville 600)

-In addition to the above, there is the Artists Market in the plaza outside the Vancouver Art Gallery and activities between the 500 and 700 blocks of Granville Street from 12:00 until 6:00 pm.
+In addition to the above, there was the Artists Market in the plaza outside the Vancouver Art Gallery and activities between the 500 and 700 blocks of Granville Street from 12:00 pm until 6:00 pm.

 Monday, September 1st, 2025